meeshkan/properties-driven-development-tutorial/ARTICLE.md

         sorted_dict[key_to_delete]
 ```

-This test first uses [`sampled_from`](https://hypothesis.readthedocs.io/en/latest/data.html#hypothesis.strategies.sampled_from) to create a generator called `some_key`: when sampled, it randomly chooses one key from the list of inserted keys.
-We then use `data.draw()` to sample a key we want to delete.
-The `label` argument is added so that Hypothesis can print a good error message if it finds a failing test case.
+This test first uses [`sampled_from`](https://hypothesis.readthedocs.io/en/latest/data.html#hypothesis.strategies.sampled_from) to create a generator called `some_key`.
+When sampled, `some_key` randomly chooses one key from the list of inserted keys.
+We then use `data.draw()` to sample a key that we want to delete.
+The `label` argument is added so that Hypothesis can print a clearer error message if it finds a failing test case.
 Once a key is drawn, we delete the key and verify that searching for it raises a `KeyError`.

 But there's a problem with our implementation: The list of inserted keys may be empty.
 We need to cover that case by ensuring the test only runs for non-empty dictionaries.
 We can do that by using [`filter`](https://hypothesis.readthedocs.io/en/latest/data.html#filtering) with our generator: